snowch/ibm-analytics-engine-python/README.md

 ### Overview

-This project is a python library for working with [IBM Analytics Engine](https://console.bluemix.net/docs/services/AnalyticsEngine/index.html)
+This project is a python library for working with [IBM Analytics Engine (IAE)](https://console.bluemix.net/docs/services/AnalyticsEngine/index.html).
+This project is an early prototype - consider this project to be 'alpha' or 'beta' quality.

 ### Install